Overweight/Obesity: Weight Management

 80cm (31.5inches) for women

 Trying to lose weight if you are overweight or obese is not easy.
-We know from many studies including those in patients following surgery for weight loss, that there is a complex interplay of hormones involved and losing weight can be even harder if you have more weight to lose.
-Although finding a way to have a deficit in calories is important, how we choose to do this means it is not always as simple as "calories in versus calories out".
-In addition, changing behaviour is incredibly difficult for all of us.
-It is important to acknowledge that stressors, work, family, home, finances, previous life experiences will all play a role in how we currently live our lives and will create challenges and barriers to any changes we would like to see: it is not just about 'willpower'!
+Genetics and your environment play big roles, and we know from many studies including those in patients following surgery for weight loss, that there is a complex interplay of hormones.
+Losing weight can be even harder if you have more weight to lose.
+While finding a way to have a deficit in calories is ultimately the key in weight loss important, how we choose to do this means weight loss is not always as simple as "calories in versus calories out".

 Good science continues to teach us more about metabolic health, the role of hormones and different types of nutrition in weight loss.
 The great news is, that no matter your genetic make up or background in life, there may be an area of your life that with some different changes or switches, could help improve your physical health, mental health, general wellbeing and in some cases reverse the condition you have been diagnosed with!